What are ocarinas capable of?

 Timbre

-- By varying initial blowing pressure.
-Starting a note with an abrupt pressure spike can cause it to briefly squeak and create a percussive effect.
+• By varying the initial blowing pressure.
+Starting a note with an abrupt pressure spike can cause it to begin with a brief squeak, creating a percussive effect.

 Volume dynamics

-Each fingered note on the instrument will only sound in tune when blown at exactly the correct pressure, and thus creating volume dynamics requires changing both fingering and pressure at the same time.
+Because the pitch of the instrument varies significantly with blowing pressure, each fingered note on the instrument will only sound in tune when blown at precisely the right pressure.
+Thus, creating volume dynamics requires changing both fingering and pressure at the same time.

 Microtones